davidmarsland/react-spike/README.md

 * <a target="_ref" href=" ">React Quickly Summaries</a>

 ---
+### Testing React Components

+<a target="_ref" href="https://facebook.github.io/jest/docs/en/tutorial-react.html">Facebook Tutorial:  Testing React Components with Jest</a>

+<a target="_ref" href="http://www.softwareishard.com/blog/testing/modern-react-component-testing-with-create-react-app-jest-and-enzyme/">Modern React Component Testing with create-react-app, Jest, and Enzyme</a>

+---
+### Testing Redux Reducers and More with Jest

+<a target="_ref" href="https://hackernoon.com/redux-testing-step-by-step-a-simple-methodology-for-testing-business-logic-8901670756ce">Redux Testing Step by Step: A Simple Methodology for Testing Business Logic</a>

+---
 ### Optional Homework
 <a target="_ref" href="mongolab/">Optional Homework: Final AutoComplete Project in React Foundation</a>